-Apart from the wave function of the condensate itself, we also have to account for the [typically small] quantum perturbations of the system (\ref{quantum-field}).
+Apart from the wave function of the condensate itself, we also have to account for the (typically small) quantum perturbations of the system (\ref{quantum-field}).
 These quantum perturbations can be described in several different ways, here we are interested in the ``quantum acoustic representation''

 where $\widehat n_1,\widehat\theta_1$ are real quantum fields.
-By using this representation equation (\ref{quantum-field}) can be rewritten as
+By using this representation, Eq.~(\ref{quantum-field}) can be rewritten as

-Here $D_2$ represents a second-order differential operator obtained from linearizing the quantum potential.
+Here $D_2$ represents a second-order differential operator obtained by linearizing the quantum potential.
 Explicitly:

 The equations we have just written can be obtained easily by linearizing the Gross--Pitaevskii equation around a classical solution: $n_c \rightarrow n_c + \widehat n_1$, $\phi \rightarrow \phi + \widehat \phi_1$.
-It is important to realize that in those equations the back-reaction of the quantum fluctuations on the background solution has been assumed negligible.
-We also see in those equations, (\ref{pt1}) and (\ref{pt2}), that time variations of $V_\mathrm{ext}$ and time variations of the scattering length $a$ appear to act in very different ways.
-Whereas the external potential only influences the background equation~(\ref{E:HJ}) [and hence the acoustic metric in the analogue description], the scattering length directly influences both the perturbation and background equations. {From} the previous equations for the linearized perturbations it is possible to derive a wave equation for $\widehat \theta_{1}$ (or alternatively, for $\widehat n_{1}$).
-All we need is to substitute in equation~(\ref{pt1}) the $\widehat n_{1}$ obtained from equation~(\ref{pt2}).
-This leads to a PDE that is second-order in time derivatives but infinite order in space derivatives --- to simplify things we can construct the symmetric $4 \times 4$ matrix
+It is important to realise that in those equations the backreaction of the quantum fluctuations on the background solution has been assumed negligible.
+We also see in Eqs.~(\ref{pt1}) and (\ref{pt2}) that time variations of $V_\mathrm{ext}$ and time variations of the scattering length $a$ appear to act in very different ways.
+Whereas the external potential only influences the background Eq.~(\ref{E:HJ}) (and hence the acoustic metric in the analogue description), the scattering length directly influences both the perturbation and background equations. {From} the previous equations for the linearized perturbations it is possible to derive a wave equation for $\widehat \theta_{1}$ (or alternatively, for $\widehat n_{1}$).
+All we need is to substitute in Eq.~(\ref{pt1}) the $\widehat n_{1}$ obtained from Eq.~(\ref{pt2}).
+This leads to a PDE that is second-order in time derivatives but infinite-order in space derivatives -- to simplify things we can construct the symmetric $4 \times 4$ matrix of differential operators

-(Greek indices run from $0$--$3$, while Roman indices run from $1$--$3$.)
-Then, introducing $(3+1)$--dimensional space-time coordinates
+(Greek indices run from 0\,--\,3, while Roman indices run from 1\,--\,3.)
+Then, introducing (3+1)-dimensional space-time coordinates,

 the wave equation for $\theta_{1}$ is easily rewritten as